SC.2.E.7.1

 Celebrity Parties Inc. MEA:

-This Model Eliciting Activity (MEA) requires students to develop a procedure to determine which month to hold an outdoor party for a celebrity pop star.
+In this Model Eliciting Activity (MEA), students will develop a procedure to determine which month to hold an outdoor party for a celebrity pop star.
 Students will need to apply their knowledge of weather patterns and severe weather effects to determine which month would most likely have the best weather for the event.

 Type: Lesson Plan

-This is a continuation of It's Raining Research (Lesson # 36797) and It's Raining Research Part 2 (Lesson #38864).
-This lesson demonstrates how students can use nonfiction text features to locate information relating to the different types of precipitation.
-The students will use nonfiction text features to gather information to describe when rain, snow, hail, and sleet occur.
-Students will share the information they have learned by creating a poster.
+This is part three of a three-part series.
+This lesson demonstrates how students can use text features to locate information relating to the different types of precipitation.
+The students will use text features to gather information to describe when rain, snow, hail, and sleet occur.
+Students will share the information they have learned throughout the series by creating a poster.

 Type: Lesson Plan

-This is a continuation of "It's Raining Research."
-Part 2 of this lesson demonstrates how students can use nonfiction text features to locate information relating to the different types of precipitation.
-The students will use nonfiction text features to gather information to describe the events that cause rain, snow, hail, and sleet to occur and then tell how they are similar and different.
+This part two of a three-part series in which students use informational texts and text features to locate information relating to the different types of precipitation.
+The students will use informational text features to gather information to describe the events that cause rain, snow, hail, and sleet to occur and then tell how they are similar and different.

 Type: Lesson Plan